walkandride/H1B-ViSA-Project/README.md

               1,
               2

-> **Surprisingly for a given year there were no immigrants from countries whose happiness index was higher than the US' that applied for an H1-B visa.**
+> Surprisingly for any given year there were no immigrants from countries applying for H1-B visas whose happiness index was higher than the United States.  **Thus all H1-B applicants originated from countries whose happiness index was lower than the United States.**

+---

 #### Approved H1B visas, job title, wage, and current min wage (lo/hi)
 For those approved H1-B Visas, compare the prevailing wage with the min/max wage for the employer's city and state.
 It is evident that these are well paid positions.